DIY Finishing - Finishing Techniques

 Sculpture and oil used in abundance year after year made stripping very difficult

-The church doors are carved and have been covered for years with excess linseed oil, without the unabsorbed oil from the wood being wiped away.
-The biggest problem was the oil left in the carving had turned into a gummy substance and set the dust, spoiling the appearance of the doors.
-This was also the reason for refinishing them, so the first thing to be done was to remove the dirt.
+The church doors are carved and have been coated for years with linseed oil in excess, without the unabsorbed oil being wiped off the wood.
+The biggest problem was the oil remaining in the carving had turned into a gummy substance and set the dust, ruining the appearance of the doors.
+This was also the reason for refinishing them, so the first thing that needed to be done was to remove the grime.

-A little aside for those of you who still don't know about linseed oil.
-It is a very good water repellent material but does not dry out in contact with air.
-Its drying is improved by boiling and adding siccatives (drying chemicals), but if a thick film remains on the wood, it still does not dry but turns into a gummy substance.
-That's why, after it's over-applied and the wood is allowed to soak in, the surface needs to be wiped clean.
+A small parenthesis for those who still don't know what linseed oil.
+It is a very good waterproofing material, but it does not dry in contact with air.
+Its dryness is enhanced by boiling and the addition of siccatives (drying chemicals), but if a thick film is left on the wood, it still does not dry, but turns into a gummy substance.
+Therefore, after it is over-applied and the wood is allowed to absorb as much as it needs to, the surface must be wiped.

-Even if the stripping was done repeatedly and then the surface was washed with thinner, it was practically impossible to remove all traces of oil from the carving.
-The wood did not remain clean and in this case, the application of a water-based exterior varnish, the most resistant option, was excluded because it would have no adhesion and in a short time it would have peeled off, compromising protection.
+Even if the stripping was done repeatedly and then the surface was washed with thinner, it was virtually impossible to remove all traces of oil from the carving.
+The wood did not remain clean and in this case, the application of a water-based exterior varnish, the most resistant option, was out of the question as it would have had no adhesion and would soon peel off, compromising protection.

-The option of using an alkyd varnish, compatible with linseed oil, did not seem a good one to me because of the low resistance over time.
-Such products are used less and less, water-based varnishes being much more resistant.
-In addition, unlike oils, alkyd varnish makes a film that in type cracks and flakes off.
-Repainting is very difficult because all varnish must be removed before applying any topcoat, including alkyd varnish.
+The option of using an alkyd varnish, compatible with linseed oil, did not seem a good one to me because of its low resistance over time.
+Such products are used less and less, as water-based varnishes are much more resistant.
+In addition, unlike oils, alkyd lacquers make a film that in type cracks and flakes.
+Refinishing is very difficult because all the varnish must be removed before applying any topcoat, including alkyd varnish.

-Kreidezeit oil-based lye I found it to be the best outdoor oil because it has linseed oil and tung oil which makes the wood very well protected.
-In addition, these are products we have worked with before, we know them and their resistance over time was already tested.
+Kreidezeit oil-based lazura I thought it was the best outdoor oil because it contains linseed oil and tung oil which makes the wood very well protected.
+In addition, they are products we have worked with before, we know them and their resistance over time was already tested.

 rebuilding the doors of the Pitar Moș with Kreidezeit

-Water-based systems, although very durable, do not adhere to oily surfaces
+Water-based systems, although very durable, do not adhere to oiled surfaces

-Because water-based varnishes for outdoor use are the most recommended, and indeed the most resistant at present, I come back with a few clarifications.
-First of all, they are not to be applied to oiled surfaces.
-Expression "they get along like water and oil" is also valid here, i.e. the two materials do not get along, they are not compatible.
-If water-based varnishes are applied shortly after the surfaces have been oiled, the varnish slides off the wood and does not film.
+As water-based exterior varnishes are the most recommended, and indeed the most resistant at the present time, I would like to clarify a few points.
+First of all, they do not apply to oiled surfaces. expression "they get along like oil and water" is also valid here, i.e. the two materials do not get along, they are not compatible.
+If water-based varnishes are applied shortly after the surfaces have been oiled, the varnish will slip on the wood and not film.

-If some time has passed and the oil on the surface has been washed away by the rains, it is possible that the water-based varnish will adhere to the surface, but the resistance over time will be short-lived.
-The remaining oil inside the wood expands during warm periods and pushes into the film on top, pulling it away from the wood.
-In this case it is recommended that the wood be rough sanded first (60 or 80 grit), wiped with a thinner cloth and then sanded again (150-180 grit) to smooth the surface.
-A water-based varnish can then be safely applied.
+If a period has elapsed and the oil on the surface has been washed off by rain, it is possible that the water-based varnish will adhere to the surface, but the resistance over time will be short.
+Oil remaining inside the wood expands during warm periods and pushes into the top film, loosening it from the wood.
+In this case it is recommended that the wood is first coarse sanded (60 or 80 grit), wiped with a cloth with thinner and then sanded again (150-180 grit) to restore the surface to a smooth finish.
+A water-based varnish can then be applied safely.

-For a water-based system to have good resistance over time (8-12 years) it must be professionally applied and applied according to the manufacturer's recommended technology.
-This implies spray application, as controlled an environment as possible, no extreme temperatures, sanding between coats, etc. When it comes to DIY projects, these requirements can rarely be met, which is why the durability is lower.
+For a water-based system to have good resistance over time (8-12 years) it must be professionally applied according to the technology recommended by the manufacturer.
+This involves spray application, the most controlled environment possible, no extreme temperatures, sanding between coats, etc. When DIY projects are involved, these requirements can rarely be met, which is why the resistance over time is lower.

-Yacht lakes, praised for their strength, are not always recommended
+Yacht lakes, praised for their strength, not always recommended

-Another question when discussing the reasons for using oil and not varnish was why we didn't use varnish for yachts, as they are known to be very durable.
-Even though they are specifically formulated to last in water, these varnishes are not recommended choices for protecting wood outdoors because conditions are different.
-For boats, especially those that are also used at sea, you need a product that can withstand water, high and constant humidity and high salinity conditions.
+Another question when we discussed why we used oil and not varnish was why we didn't use varnish for yachts, as they are recognized as being very tough.
+Even though they are specially formulated to resist in the water, these varnishes are not recommended choices for protecting wood outdoors because the conditions are different.
+For boats, especially those that are also used at sea, you need a product that will hold up in water, in high and constant humidity and high salinity conditions.

-Outside are different conditions, with protection concentrated in those directions.
-Humidity is variable not permanent, and the wood is swells when humidity is high and shrinks when humidity is low.
-That's why it needs an elastic product, a property that boat varnish lacks.
-Oils are recommended precisely because the lack of film allows the wood to vary in size without the risk of cracking.
+Outside conditions are different, with protection concentrated in those directions.
+Humidity is variable, not permanent, and the wood is swells when humidity is high and contracts when humidity is low.
+This is why it needs an elastic product, a property lacking in boat varnish.
+Oils are recommended precisely because the lack of film allows the wood to vary dimensionally without the risk of cracking.

 rebuilding the doors of the Pitar Moș with Kreidezeit

 I hope you find the information useful.
 As always, additions are welcome.
-And if you have any questions or queries, please leave them in the space below.
-I'm sure I'll reply.
+And if you have any questions or queries, please leave them below in the space provided.
+I will be sure to reply.

 About the author